-- 1. Inside PLCopen Editor, select File>Generate Program and save the file as heater_protected.st in the folder ccre/scadalab/lab1 - 2.
-Launch the internet browser (Applications > Web Browser) and go to 100.100.100.5:8080 - Click "Choose File" and grab the heater_protected.st file created.
+- 1. Inside PLCopen Editor, select File>Generate Program and save the file as watertower_low_alarm.st in the folder ccre/scadalab/lab1 - 2.
+Launch the internet browser (Applications > Web Browser) and go to 100.100.100.3:8080 - 3.
+Click "Choose File" and grab the watertower_low_alarm.st file created.
 Click Upload Program.
 You should receive a "Program compiled without errors" message.
 If you don't get this message, there is an error in your program.
 Go back to Exercise #2 and try to fix it. - 4.
 Open ScadaBR again.
-If closed, launch the internet browser on the virtual machine and navigate to 100.100.100.2:8080/ScadaBR and login to ScadaBR (username:admin, password:admin).
+If closed, launch the internet browser on the virtual machine and navigate to 100.100.100.2:8080/ScadaBR and login to

+- ScadaBR (username:admin, password:admin).
 Make sure you only have one window (or tab) of your browser on ScadaBR.
-If you have multiple windows with ScadaBR opened, you might face some weird graphical glitches. - 5.
-Test the protection by changing the temperature setpoint to anything less than 25°C. If it allows you to set the temperature below 25°C, something might be wrong with your program.
+If you have multiple windows with ScadaBR opened, you might face some weird graphical alitches. - 5.
+Test the alarm by observing it coming on when the level is less than 20%.
+(Setpoints may need to be changed to allow level to reach 20%).
+If it doesn't come on when the level is below 20% something might be wrong with your program.
 Go back to Exercise #2 and try to fix it. - 6.
 If your program is working correctly you may proceed and upload it to Canvas.
 You only need to upload your project file (.xml file saved in your Desktop) as your assignment.
-Using the browser inside the virtual machine (VirtualBox), login to Canvas and submit your homework file